Rinako Uenishi – Community Programmes Volunteer and Intern

 Speaking with Coin Street staff, I am always amazed at how passionate they are.
 As an organisation Coin Street has big ambition.
 They offer amazing programmes already, but they are constantly looking for ways to improve.

 No one at Coin Street is involved out of pure obligation.
 They all enjoy and love what they do with Coin Street, including the participants.

 You recently nominated us for LSE Voluntary Organisation of the Year, what made you nominate us?

 I nominated Coin Street because volunteering here made me change my view about volunteering.
 In Japan, students don’t tend to volunteer.
 I’ve always regarded volunteering as something that you give.
 However, volunteering at Coin Street made me realize that it’s about both giving and taking.
 As a volunteer, I’ve contributed my time, but in return, I’ve received so much, including skills, knowledge, fantastic memories and friends.

-I believe Coin Street has a good system of volunteering, because many participants enjoy the sessions that they go to, but then start thinking – I want to contribute to the community as well – and start volunteering.
-I also liked that Coin Street involved people of all ages.
-I believe intergenerational interaction is key in successful community, and through volunteering, there was a mix of people from different generations working together.
+Coin Street has a good system of volunteering.
+Many participants enjoy the sessions that they go to, and then start thinking – I want to contribute to the community as well – and start volunteering.
+Coin Street involves people of all ages, I believe intergenerational interaction is key in successful community, and through volunteering, there was a mix of people from different generations working together.
 I think the participants enjoyed that as well.